I Don't Feel at Home in This World Anymore: Cast

 Writer and director Macon Blair makes a cameo appearance as a man Ruth meets at a bar.
-The movie is dedicated "For Lee & Buck."
-(Lee Eddy who played Angie and Buck Eddy-Blair who played young Ruth.)

 Macon Blair's mother, Robin Blair, plays the role of Grandma Sally in the film.

 Production

-In April 2016, it was announced Melanie Lynskey and Elijah Wood had been cast in the film, with Macon Blair writing and directing the film.
+In April 2016, it was announced Melanie Lynskey and Elijah Wood had been cast in the film, with Macon Blair writing and directing.
+Blair wrote the character of Ruth with Lynskey in mind.

-Principal photography began in April 2016, in Portland, Oregon.
+Principal photography began in Portland, Oregon in April 2016.

 Release

 The film had its world premiere at the Sundance Film Festival on January 19, 2017.
 It received a worldwide release on February 24, 2017, streaming exclusively on Netflix.

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 62 reviews, with an average rating of 7.4/10.
 The website's critical consensus reads, "I Don't Feel At Home In This World Anymore transcends its unwieldy title to offer timely, intoxicatingly dark observations on gender dynamics and social norms in modern America."
-On Metacritic, the film has a 75 out of 100 rating, based on 15 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a 75 out of 100 rating, based on 15 reviews, indicating "generally favorable" reviews.